Big-character poster: 1950s: Big-character posters in the Hundred Flowers Campaign and the Great Leap Forward

 During the Great Leap Forward, big-character posters were also used in rural villages to rectify the operation of People's Communes and to promote production.
 Many news articles claimed that big-character posters had motivated farmers and contributed to an increase in production.
 For instance, more rice seedlings were allegedly transplanted after the posting of big-character posters in the Jingxi County in Guangxi.

 People also wrote big-character posters to support China's sovereignty.
 When the US navy moved into the Taiwan Strait in 1958, numerous big-character posters were produced in support of Zhou Enlai's declaration on September 4 that no foreign aircraft or military vessels may enter China's territorial sky and waters without permission.
 According to People's Daily, hundreds and thousands of posters were produced by students from the Beijing No.4 High School within 10 minutes of the airing of the declaration.

 An unbelievable number of big-character posters were allegedly produced during the Great Leap Forward.
 For instance, in the anti-waste and anti-conservatism campaign, 90,000 big-character posters appeared in Peking University in a day.
 According to Wenhui Daily, teachers from Shanghai's Xuhui District produced 800,000 big-character posters between February 24 and February 26, 1958.
 Shanghai claimed that in 1958 it created a total of a billion big-character posters.
-This emphasis on quantity was a general tendency shared across all production units and industries during the Great Leap Froward.
+This emphasis on quantity was a general tendency shared across all production units and industries during the Great Leap Forward.

 The enthusiasm of writing was unsustainable once every issue had been discussed and every problem had been exposed after a period of fervent posting.
 To maintain their production, societies of big-character posters were set up in different party institutions to organize the posting and discussion of big-character posters.
 In the 1964 Socialist Education Movement, big-character posters were again employed.
 According to Göran Leijonhufvud, one of his informants recalls that posters were everywhere in his village in Guangdong Province.
 Even illiterate people were expected to generate big-character posters by asking people to write for them.
 Nevertheless, the writing of big-character posters declined in the early 1960s.